-Girls State / Girls Nation: See ALA Girls State

-Gold Star Mothers: The biological mothers of sons or daughters who died while serving in the Armed Forces of the United States of America or its Allies, or died as a result of injuries sustained in such service, are eligible for membership in the American Gold Star Mothers, Inc. An adoptive mother or stepmother who parented the child, whose biological mother is deceased, from the age of five years is also eligible under the above conditions.
+Emblem Sales: The Emblem Sales Division of The American Legion National Headquarters not only sells Legion merchandise, they also stock many Auxiliary items.
+Some of these items include pins, jewelry and clothing.
+Additionally, supply items such as the Unit Handbook are available for purchase.
+Each fall, Emblem Sales produces a new catalog. \boldsymbol{G} Girls Nation: See ALA Girls State Girls State: See ALA Girls State Gold Star Mothers: This is an organization of mothers whose sons or daughters served and died that this world might be a better place in which to live.
+The biological mothers of sons or daughters who died while serving in the Armed Forces of the United States of America or its Allies, or died as a result of injuries sustained in such service, are eligible for membership in the American Gold Star Mothers, Inc. An adoptive mother or stepmother who parented the child, whose biological mother is deceased, from the age of five years is also eligible under the above conditions.

-Junior Auxiliary: Members who have not yet reached the age of 18.
+J Junior Auxiliary members who have not yet reached the age of 18.